mainpixel/Api/README.md

 `use Mainpixel\Api\Types\Hosting\Containers;`

 During the building process of Mainpixel we took a whole new concept together.
 We wanted to issolate each website/platform from eachother.
-So we builded a container management platform.
-So each website/platform is hosted in a seperate webcontainer.
-Those webcontainers can we automatically move arround nodes for the best performance and scalability.
+So we builded a container management platform where each website/platform is hosted in a seperate webcontainer.
+Those webcontainers can be automatically moved arround all connected nodes for the best performance and scalability solution.

 #### List all webcontainers